-In this first article we will introduce our Brain and Behaviour Model.
+In this first article we will introduce the Brain and Behaviour Model.

 This series of articles was originally published in our Be At Your Best Community in January 2018.
-It has been updated and republished here.
+They have been updated and republished here.

 Articles in this series

 In these articles we cover:

 - How you can maintain balance to focus your attention and be present.

 - Practices that enable you to advance from being aware of the importance of doing something, to actually doing it automatically when it is needed.

 - How you can strike the right balance between stress and recovery by forming habits on practices such as appreciation; gaining more quality time with family and friends; having more fun; meditation; exercise and healthy eating.

 - How you can limit the amount of time you experience restlessness, lack of focus, irritability, acting unreasonably, inappropriately or out of self-preservation.